-The mission of the academic support department (ASD) is to provide high quality academic support services and tutoring that solidify knowledge, skills and enhance academic performance for science and engineering technology students at Abu Dhabi Polytechnic.
+The mission of the Academic Support Department is to provide high quality academic support services and tutoring that solidify knowledge, skills and enhance academic performance for science and engineering technology students at ADPoly.
 The ASD is committed to support students to achieve institutional educational goals and become a life-long-learners through offering variety of academic services, tutoring and learning resources.